ibm-cloud-docs/ibm-cloud-provider-for-terraform/manage_resources.md

    * provider.ibm: version = "~> 0.11"

-   IBM Cloud Provider plug-in for Terraform has been successfully initialized!
+   Terraform has been successfully initialized!

-   You may now begin working with IBM Cloud Provider plug-in for Terraform.
+   You may now begin working with Terraform.
 Try running "terraform plan" to see any changes that are required for your infrastructure.
-All IBM Cloud Provider plug-in for Terraform commands should now work.
+All Terraform commands should now work.

-   If you ever set or change modules or backend configuration for IBM Cloud Provider plug-in for Terraform, rerun this command to reinitialize your working directory.
+   If you ever set or change modules or backend configuration for Terraform, rerun this command to reinitialize your working directory.
 If you forget, other commands detects it and remind you to do so if necessary.
    ```
    {: screen}

-3. Generate an IBM Cloud Provider plug-in for Terraform execution plan.
-When you execute this command, IBM Cloud Provider plug-in for Terraform validates the syntax of your configuration file and resource definitions against the specifications that are provided by the {{site.data.keyword.cloud_notm}} Provider plug-in.
+3. Generate an Terraform execution plan.
+When you execute this command, Terraform validates the syntax of your configuration file and resource definitions against the specifications that are provided by the {{site.data.keyword.cloud_notm}} Provider plug-in.
    ```
    terraform plan
    ```